 A concept-level assessment of potential impacts to these sites has been undertaken and a series of mitigation measures provided to assist in the finalisation of the Williamtown SAP Structure Plan.
-Findings conclude that there are unlikely to be impacts to RAAF Base Williamtown or St Saviour's Anglican Church.
-There are likely to be impacts to Devon House associated with its rural setting.
+Findings conclude that there are unlikely to be impacts to RAAF Base Williamtown; however, the project would have an adverse impact on St Saviour's Anglican Church and is likely to result in minor impacts to Devon House, through the revision of its heritage curtilage.